 Please don’t open your bottle of Banana Boat and start sucking it down!
 In fact, I want to take a moment and discuss the dangers of sunscreen, the importance of sun and the best ways to protect against sunburns.

-Secondly, our skin absorbs every toxin we put on it because it goes directly into the blood stream.
+Second, our skin absorbs every toxin we put on it because it goes directly into the blood stream.
 In fact, the body absorbs toxins more quickly through the skin than when ingesting them through food and beverages.
 Most sunscreens on the market are extremely toxic and are far from protective!

-Thirdly, UVA rays are what actually cause cancer, and 95% of all sunscreens don’t filter UVA!!
+Third, UVA rays are what actually cause cancer, and 95% of all sunscreens don’t filter UVA!!
 However, UVB is what allows our bodies to make Vitamin D, and ironically, the over-the-counter sunscreens do filter UVB.
 So, wearing any sunscreen blocks the body’s ability to produce Vitamin D which is vital for hundreds of reactions in the body, including the protection against cancer.

 Finally, sunburn is a type of inflammation, and because diet has a tremendous impact on inflammation in the body, addressing a person’s diet is much more important than simply slathering on the sunscreen!
 Plus, dietary improvements can improve other areas of health as well.